dribdat/backboard/README.md

 # Backboard for Dribdat

-This is a single page application (SPA) that shows the projects and challenges for a hackathon event using the remote API of [dribdat](https://github.com/dribdat/dribat).
+This is a single page application (SPA) that shows the projects and challenges for a hackathon event using the remote API of [Dribdat](https://dribdat.cc).

-Currently it displays the project data for a specific event, with flexible configuration options for displaying and sorting the results in different ways.
-You can seamless navigate using keyboard navigation between projects and challenges.
-More functionality is planned in the future, with the goal of having a modern frontend for Dribdat.
+Project data is shown for a specific event, with flexible configuration options for displaying and sorting the results in different ways.
+You can seamlessly navigate using your mouse or keyboard between projects and challenges.
+More functionality is planned in the future, with the long-term goal of creating a more modern, decoupled frontend for Dribdat.

 It also has minimal formatting, tight margins, and is ideal for embedding into your webpage anonuncing the upcoming event or results.